AbstractUmbra/abstractumbra.github.io/_posts/2023-01-30-app-command-examples.md

 import discord
 from discord import app_commands

-# the discord-side check decorators (guild_only, allowed_installs, etc) can be used on the class like so:-
+# the discord-side check decorators (app_commands.guild_only, app_commands.allowed_installs, etc) can be used on the class like so:-
 @app_commands.guild_only()
 # these will apply to ALL subcommands, subcommands cannot have invidual perms!
 class Group(app_commands.Group):